 The subject property is inspected and any defects and deficiencies which may pose a hazard are noted.
 A score for each hazard is then calculated.
 The scoring depends on the severity of the hazard and its potential to cause injury to a person who is most vulnerable to that hazard.
 The greater the likelihood of harm occurring or the more severe the outcome, then the higher the score for the hazard will be.

 The decision on which type of action can be taken is based on several factors including the hazard score, whether the Council has a ‘duty to act’ or ‘a power to act’ and a judgement on the best means of dealing with the hazard.
-Any action will be taken in line with Wirral Council's Enforcement Policy and also the HHSRS Enforcement Guidance.
+Any action will be taken in line with Wirral Council's Enforcement Policy, the Housing Standards Enforcement Policy Statement and also the HHSRS Enforcement Guidance.

 The courses of action available to the Council are: